 - Dates - Think of them as nature’s caramel.
 When blended into a smooth paste, dates give these fruit-sweetened brownies a rich, deep flavour and a lovely chew.
 They’re naturally high in fibre and minerals, which makes them a smarter choice than refined sugar.

-Ingredients for Sugar-Free Banana–Date Brownies
+Ingredients for Sugar-Free Banana and Date Brownies

-Core Ingredients (≈1.2 kg batter):
+Core Ingredients (≈1.2 kg batter)

 - Bananas (480 g, 4 medium, very ripe) - The riper, the sweeter and moister your brownies.